nikitavoloboev/data/docs/tools/twitter.md

 I love the idea of freedom of speech, but not freedom of reach whereby anyone can have a voice but the platform won't boost hurtful or perhaps verifiably incorrect rhetoric.
 Twitter's [Community Notes](https://twitter.com/CommunityNotes) is great in that regard.
 Will see how Twitter fares at making this work.

 [Mastodon](../social-networks/mastodon.md) is interesting alternative but needs smoother onboarding, client UX and ability to have 'public likes' for it to ever make me want to use it more.
 I get a lot of my content from seeing likes of people I admire.
 Not to mention that with Mastodon, you still have to follow the rules of the server you joined, otherwise you get suspended with all content deleted same as Twitter.
+That said, [Elk client](https://github.com/elk-zone/elk) is gorgeous.
+And shows how much innovation can happen if all development was not done behind closed doors.

 I am trying to build my own [app with a network of people that's based on sharing your learnings and ideas](../ideas/learn-anything.md).
 You would be able to share notes, ideas in similar way I do here in this wiki but more streamlined.
 With everything being [open source](https://github.com/learn-anything/learn-anything).